xtexx/central/docs/user/oauth2-provider.md

 - `git clone https://code.forgejo.org/earl-warren/test`
 - `git push` will open new page on the default browser, looking like this:
   ![git-credential-oauth OAuth2 grant page](../_images/user/oauth2-provider/oauth-git-credential-client.png)
-- subsequent `git push` will re-use the token obtained from OAuth2 as long as it remains in the [git credential-cache](https://git-scm.com/docs/git-credential-cache) (i.e. 2h / 7200s)
+- subsequent `git push` will reuse the token obtained from OAuth2 as long as it remains in the [git credential-cache](https://git-scm.com/docs/git-credential-cache) (i.e. 2h / 7200s)

 > **NOTE:** Scopes are not implemented for OAuth2 tokens and they can be used to execute any actions on behalf the user, not just git related actions.
-Scoped applications tokens or SSH keys limited to interactions with the repository should be prefered in environments where security is a concern.
+Scoped applications tokens or SSH keys limited to interactions with the repository should be preferred in environments where security is a concern.

 It is possible for any user to manually register a new OAuth2 application in the `/user/settings/applications` page for the purpose of using a Git [credential helpers](https://git-scm.com/docs/gitcredentials#_custom_helpers) different from the pre-registered ones.
-In that case the `~/gitconfig` setting (`oauthClientId` etc.) needs to be adapted accrodingly
+In that case the `~/gitconfig` setting (`oauthClientId` etc.) needs to be adapted accordingly

 ## Examples